 Bail on appeal shall be allowed on appeal from a judgment of conviction of a crime, or in crime cases where the punishment is a fine only, and when made and approved shall stay the execution of such judgment.
 Bail on appeal after the effective date of this act shall not be allowed after conviction of any of the following offenses:

 1. Murder in any degree;

-- 2. Kidnapping for purpose of extortion;
+2. Kidnapping for purpose of extortion;

-- 3. Robbery with a dangerous weapon;
+3. Robbery with a dangerous weapon;

-- 4. Rape in any degree;
+4. Rape in any degree;

-- 5. Arson in the first degree;

-6. Shooting with intent to kill;

-7. Manslaughter in the first degree;